-Casual taxable person means a person who supplies taxable goods or services occasionally in a taxable Territory where he does not have a fixed place of business.
-The person can act as a Principal or agent or in any other capacity supply goods or services for the furtherance of business
+A Casual Taxable Person (CTP) means a person who supplies taxable goods or services occasionally in a taxable territory where he does not have a fixed place of business.
+The person can act as a principal or agent or in any other capacity supply goods or services for the furtherance of business.

 a.
 Person includes individuals, Hindu Undivided Family, company including government company, firm, limited liability partnership, an association of persons, a body of individuals, co-operative society, local authority, government including a corporation.

 b.
 Principal place of business means the place of business specified as the principal place of business in the certificate of registration

 From 1st January 2022, CBIC made the aadhaar authentication mandatory to apply for revocation of cancelled GST registration under the CGST Rule 23 in REG-21.

 Taxpayers can get extended time up to 30th September 2021 to revoke cancelled GST registration if the last date for the same falls between 1st March 2020 and 31st August 2021.
 It applies if the GST registration is cancelled under Section 29(2) clause (b) or (c) of the CGST Act via CGST notification number 34/2021 dated 29th August 2021.

 Due date to file application for revocation of cancellation of registration falling between 15th April 2021 up to 29th June 2021 is 30th June 2021.

 The time limit to take actions, reply or pass orders as given under Rule 9 of the CGST Rules, 2017 that falls between 1st May 2021 and 31st May 2021 has been extended up to 15th June 2021.

 The Search ARN Functionality for Registration, post-TRN Login has been enhanced for the taxpayers.